joeireland/iot-core-workshop/Workshop4-HMI.md

    - Press the **Beep** button and your Raspberry Pi will beep
    - Press the **Flash** button and your red LED on your Raspberry Pi will flash

-**NOTE: If your Raspberry Pi doesn't beep or flash

    ![Created MQTT Config](images/test-dashboard1.png)